kingharrison/cheer-scoring/README.md

 #### A Skills

-Any skill that is newly allowed in a level that was not allowed in the previous level, and is done to the bare minimum.
+Any skill that is newly allowed in a level that was not allowed in the previous level, and is done to the bare minimum. *Example - A full up to smoosh in Level 3.
+Two standing backhandsprings in level 3.

 #### B Skills

 Any skill that is performed one iteration above an A skill.
+Skills performed in combination can be used to iterate to the next level.
+What determines if a skill is a combination is if the movement of one skill does not stop and is used to flow to the next skill.
+This will never take longer than 2 counts to transition at most.  *Example - A full up to half in level 3.
+3 standing handsprings in level 3

 #### C-Z Skills

-For every subsequent letter each skill is one iteration above
+For every subsequent letter each skill is one iteration above the previous level.
+There is no limit to iterations.

 #### Examples of classifying skills.